Introduction

 • In the right panel that opens you will be able to choose a Deployment name, the version you want to deploy, and select the execution context you want to use.

-• Under Trigger options select a space on the KNIME Hub in which the trigger is listening for events.
-You can select any space that is owned by the same team that owns the workflow you are deploying.
+• Under Trigger options select one or multiple spaces on the KNIME Hub in which the trigger is listening for events.
+The available spaces include any that are owned by teams of which you are a member.

 • Then select the item type between: